dumbastro/fits-php/README.md

 ## Why

 Why not?
-But seriously, this doesn't make any sense, you should never use it in any circumstance whatsoever!
+But seriously, this doesn't make any sense, you should never use it in any "real-world" situation...

 ## Usage